akasharose/akasharose.github.io/Week 1-1/README.md

 Looking at this upcoming assignment, I MIGHT just end up popping in for help sometime later in the week...

 Here's to me not failing the class!

+#edit -- upon further investigation, I find that, although I can get the link to the sketch no issue, I can't seem to get the link to this up for the life of me.
+I'm posting the md file it says I'm connecting to, and ask you about it tomorrow!